Revised 12/23/2023

 When you know the intensity of what you're dealing with then you'll recognize whether the medicine is combing your bird down or not.

 Next, think about the "strength" of various bird calming supplements.
-Ideally, you would want to start with the most gentle product.
+Ideally, you would want to start with the most gentle products.
 If you don't get the results you want with a gentle supplement try something a little stronger.
 Intense cases may require a prescription medicine.

 Medicinal herbs have been used for centuries and they are a big part of many integrative health practices.
 Herbs that support a balanced mood are called "adaptogen herbs."
 Chamomile is probably the most well-known adaptogenic herb but there are a variety bird-safe, adaptogen herbs, as well.